Residencies

 The artistic and cultural center of the Ferme-Asile develops and promotes creation in Valais and in Switzerland.
 It provides eleven studios for visual artists.

-In 2024, the Ferme-Asile offers a residency to Evon Gabrielyan, Bachelor's graduate.
-Dates: from October 2024 to September 2025
+In 2025, the Ferme-Asile offers a residency to Oliver Steiger, Bachelor's graduate.
+Dates: from October 2025 to September 2026

 2023: Olivier Ferry (Bachelor)